orobardet/3DPTools/README.md

 ## Dev/build

 - Bower (`sudo npm install -g bower`)
-- build-essential (as know on Debian-like OS, or any other equivalent on your OS ; needed by npm to build some extensions)
+- build-essential (as know on Debian-like OS, or any other equivalent on your OS ; needed to build some dependencies)
 - SASS (`sudo apt-get install ruby-sass`)
 - Any OS where the previous requirements runs.
 Has been proven to work for development on Linux (Ubuntu and Debian tested) and Windows (Windows 10 tested).
 - Docker (only to build docker image or run the development environment as Docker containers)